CFP hopeful No. 5 Oklahoma beats No. 9 Texas for Big 12

 "We earned the right to play in a big-time bowl game," Herman said.

-Oklahoma: The Sooners won their 12th overall Big 12 title.
-They are the only Big 12 team that has made it into the College Football Playoff, going in 2015 and again last season with Heisman Trophy-winning quarterback Baker Mayfield.
+Oklahoma: The Sooners are the only Big 12 team that has made it into the four-team playoff, going in 2015 and again last season with Heisman Trophy-winning quarterback Baker Mayfield.
 They haven't made it to a CFP title game.

 RECEIVING RECORD

-Texas WR Collin Johnson set a Big 12 championship game record with his 177 yards receiving on eight catches.
-He had a 27-yard TD catch in the third quarter on a drive when he also had catches of 25 and 21 runs.
+Texas WR Collin Johnson set a Big 12 championship game record with 177 yards receiving on his eight catches.
+He had a 27-yard TD in the third quarter on a drive when he also had catches of 25 and 21 yards.

 UP NEXT